Two is better than one.

 Chili and I wish you the best of luck with your new chinchillas and the journey you have ahead of you.

-As always, I love it when the readers chime in and share their thoughts on the topics we discuss.
+As always, I love it when you chime in and share your thoughts on the topics we discuss.

-Does your chinchilla live alone and what other recommendations can you provide the readers about a chinchilla being alone opposed to having a cage mate?
+Does your chinchilla live alone and what other recommendations can you provide the readers about a chinchilla being alone, as opposed to having a cage mate?

 Be sure to share those thoughts, stories, and concerns by dropping a comment below.